 Some Sociology majors enter law school or pursue other graduate or professional training.

-We provide you a well-rounded and comprehensive understanding of social theory and research methods.
-This is accomplished through a combination of required and elective courses taught by recognized scholars in their field.
+We’ll provide you a well-rounded and comprehensive understanding of social theory and research methods.
+This is accomplished through a combination of core and elective courses taught by recognized scholars in their field.

-Our faculty members have authored publications and research reports, presented research at national conferences and received research grants from the Fulbright Program, the March of Dimes, the National Science Foundation and the National Center for Health Services Research.
-They have also conducted research in Ghana, Guatemala, Ireland, Israel, Italy, Mexico, Malawi, Sweden and Togo.
+Our faculty members have authored publications and research reports, presented research at national conferences and received research grants from the National Science Foundation, the Department of Health and Human Services, and the Commonwealth Fund.
+They’ve also conducted research in Ghana, Guatemala, Ireland, Israel, Italy, Mexico, Malawi, Sweden and Togo.
 Their research interests include:

-We provide opportunities for you to apply classroom learning to real-world situations through a capstone course, internships and other research- related projects.
+You can apply classroom learning to real-world situations through a capstone course, internships and other research-related projects.
 Our capstone course focuses on data collection, data analysis and community outreach.
 The internship helps you address issues in developing countries such as fertility, birth control and recovery from natural disasters.
 Previous research projects have involved community-based clinics, family dysfunction, interracial marriage and the shifting roles of women and men in our society.

 Our faculty members and students have been instrumental in improving health and social services in communities with high rates of illness, crime, substance abuse and teenage pregnancy.

-A Residents Engaged in Academic Living Community brings together students who live on campus and want to make a difference in their community.
-The community enhances the students’ academic and social experiences.
-More information about the UNT SERVES community is at reslife.unt.edu.
+A Residents Engaged in Academic Living Community (REAL Community) brings together students who live on campus and want to make a difference in their community.
+The UNT SERVES!
+Community enhances students’ academic and social experiences.

-Scholarships are available to help you pay for your education.
+Scholarships are available to help you pursue your education.
 These scholarships are awarded based on academic performance in sociology classes.
-Scholarship information is available at pacs.unt.edu/soci using the Undergraduate Scholarships link.

-You will complete 39 semester hours in sociology, including six required courses.
-Some of your course work will focus on developing societies, gerontology, medical sociology, race and ethnic relations, research methods and statistics, sex and gender, and sociological theory.
+You’ll complete 39 semester hours in sociology, including six required courses.
+Some course work will focus on developing societies, gerontology, medical sociology, race and ethnic relations, research methods and statistics, sex and gender, and sociological theory.